CREATE (Stage 3) - Concrete as a Technology Enabler

 Ove Arup & Partners Ltd

-During Stage 1 of the CREATE project, the potential benefit of concrete technology was demonstrated for four WEC devices, highlighting the versatility of the material in the sector.
-Low mass is not a requirement for power absorption for many device types and in these cases, structural concrete can present a more efficient solution by using the weight of the structure directly, rather than requiring additional ballast.
-Stage 2 further demonstrated that concrete is a feasible material for WEC applications and can enable significant cost reduction.
-Design and testing activities mitigated technical risks, with a focus on areas of high localised loading such as tether and mooring connection points, and demonstrating the technical viability of precast concrete for WEC devices.
+Stage 2 further demonstrated that concrete is a feasible material for application in WECs and can enable significant cost reduction.
+Design and testing activities mitigated technical risks, with a focus on areas of high localised loading such as tether and mooring connection points, and demonstrated the technical viability of using precast concrete elements in WECs.